-- The USGS shall be responsible for carrying out (1) construction of databases and scientific analysis of existing information from oil and gas well records for use in groundwater salinity and aquifer characteristics mapping and planning of new data collection to fill gaps in information, and (2) sample analysis.
+i) The USGS shall enter into Cooperative Agreements with California State University Sacramento (CSUS) and other universities on an as-needed basis, and work collaboratively with these entities to carry out (1) construction of databases and scientific analysis of existing information from oil and gas well records (CSUS) for use in groundwater salinity and aquifer characteristics mapping and planning of new data collection to fill gaps in information, and (2) sample analysis (other universities).
 The USGS shall notify the State Water Board Contract Manager of events or proposed changes that could affect the scope, or schedule of work performed under this Agreement.
-No changes shall occur without approval of a formal amendment. - ii) The USGS shall provide all technical and administrative work needed for Agreement completion.
-Additionally, the USGS shall monitor, supervise, and review all work performed, and coordinate budgeting and scheduling to ensure that the Agreement is completed within the budget, on schedule, and in accordance with approved procedures, applicable laws, and regulations. - iii) The USGS shall coordinate with the State Water Board to determine which oilfields and regions to address regarding sample collection, analysis, and data reporting.
+No changes shall occur without approval of a formal amendment.

+- ii) The USGS shall provide all technical and administrative work needed for Agreement completion.
+Additionally, the USGS shall monitor, supervise, and review all work performed, and coordinate budgeting and scheduling to ensure that the Agreement is completed within the budget, on schedule, and in accordance with approved procedures, applicable laws, and regulations. - iii) The USGS shall coordinate with State Water Board staff to determine which oilfields and regions to address regarding sample collection, analysis, and data reporting.
 The USGS shall participate in Oil and Gas Program monthly briefings and provide State Water Board staff review opportunities prior to distribution of groundwater monitoring data to the public.
-At times monthly briefings may not be needed because other information meetings or presentations are occurring; the timing of the briefings will be closely coordinated with State Water Board.
+At times monthly briefings may not be needed because other information meetings or presentations are occurring; the timing of the briefings will be closely coordinated with State Water Board staff.
 The USGS shall ensure that work includes coordination with other agencies, including the Division of Oil, Gas and Geothermal Resources (DOGGR), the Department of Toxic Substances Control (DTSC) and other California Environmental Protection Agency (CalEPA) agencies, local water management agencies, and stakeholders.
 The USGS shall ensure that presentations of data (e.g., meetings, reports, posters, media releases and interviews, and public presentations) credits and recognizes the State Water Board's Oil and Gas Monitoring Program and cooperative interagency efforts.

-- Quarterly electronic progress reports (in a format agreed upon by both parties). - A final electronic report (in a format agreed upon by both parties).
+- Quarterly progress reports (in a format agreed upon by both parties.) - A final report (in a format agreed upon by both parties.)

-Task 2: Subsurface Salinity Mapping, Including Analysis of Existing Water Sample Data, Estimating Salinity from Existing Borehole Geophysical Logs, and Analysis of Newly Collected Surface/Airborne Electromagnetic Geophysical Data.
+Task 2: Subsurface Salinity Mapping, Including Analysis of Existing Water Sample Data, Estimating Salinity from Existing Borehole Geophysical Logs, and Analysis of Newly Collected Surface/Airborne Electromagnetic Geophysical Data: